 Nutrition at Daycare

 We provide your child with a nutritious morning snack, midday meal and afternoon snack.
 We also provide a fresh fruit basket in each room for the children to eat whenever they are hungry.
-Our daycare cook, in consultation with the Health Unit, has set out our seasonal menus.
+Our daycare cooks, in consultation with the Health Unit, have set out our seasonal menus.
 Our menus rotate on a four-week basis and are posted outside the daycare kitchen for your perusal.
 From time to time a menu change may occur due to foods in season and the rotation of food supplies.
 A copy of the menu is available in the daycare office.

 Special dietary needs and allergies will be posted in the classrooms, kitchen and common areas.
 If your child has special dietary needs or food allergies, please contact the daycare office immediately to discuss alterations.
 There is a “Menu Alteration” form, which must be completed to help us keep track of your child’s alternative menu plans.
-You will be responsible to provide the daycare cook with alternate food and drink.
+You will be responsible to provide the daycare cooks with alternate food and drink.

 CALVARY DAYCARE IS A ‘NUT AWARE’ FACILITY:

 Due to the rise in and severity of peanut/tree nut allergies, we have chosen to become a "nut aware’ facility.
 To observe, respect and protect those susceptible, we ask that you BRING NO FOOD OR DRINK into the daycare without prior permission from the directors.
 All food brought in to share must be bought and clearly labeled peanuts/tree nut free.
 Please bring all food to the office for approval.
 Further, we ask that you thoroughly wash your child’s hands and face before bringing them to daycare.

 "What happens when my child is sick or becomes ill at daycare?"